bonzothebronzo-byte/log-OS-v8/README.md

 Can be played on a phone if you view 'Desktop Site', though not recommended.

 Use the fullscreen toggle to play on a tablet.

+Double tap or double click to change orientation of word entry.

 1. Core Concept
 log(OS) is a hybrid spatial word game and logic circuit builder.
 The intent is to hide a programming layer beneath an acrostic word-game.
 The 11x11 board contains hidden Operators (IF, THEN, AND, OR, PLUS, MINUS, MULT, OVER) fixed at specific coordinates.